 [134.
-RURAL SOCIAL PROBLEMS AND PUBLIC POLICY.
+Rural Social Problems and Public Policy.
 Spring term.
 Credit two hours.
 Given in alternate years.
 Open to juniors and seniors by permission and to graduate students.]
-Not given in 1959-1960.
+Not given in 1961-1962.

-This course relates the problem concept to a theoretical frame of reference, traces the development of social problems in American rural life, analyzes the policymaking process, and treats the sociological aspects of such current public problems in the United States as low-income and under-employed farmers, migratory agricultural labor, and institutionalized social services.
-Each problem selected will be analyzed in terms of historical background, public policy, national programs and the consequences of the policy and program.
-Comparisons will be made with other countries.
+This course relates the problem concept to a theoretical frame of reference, traces the development of social problems in American rural life, analyzes the policy-making process, and treats the sociological aspects of such current public problems in the United States as low-income and underemployed farmers, migratory agricultural labor, and institutionalized social services.
+Each problem selected is analyzed in terms of historical background, public policy, national programs, and the consequences of the policy and program.
+Comparisons are made with other countries.

-[135.
-FARMERS' ORGANIZATIONS.
-Fall term.
+135. Agrarian Social Movements.
+Spring term.
 Credit three hours.
-Open to juniors, seniors, and graduate students.
-Professor ANDERSON.]
-Not given in 1959-1960.
+Open to seniors and graduate students.
+T Th 8-9:30.
+Warren 232.
+Assistant Professor Harp.